Answers.com: History

 In September 2010, blufr was relaunched as an iPhone/iPod Touch app with new design, game modes, and social features.

-It was announced in November 2010 that the Answers.com Q&A wiki community reached its 10 millionth answer.
+It was announced in November 2010 that the Answers.com Q&A community reached its 10 millionth answer.

 At the start of 2011, the site surpassed 11 million answers.
 Shortly after, on February 3, Answers.com announced in a press release that it had agreed to be acquired by AFCV Holdings for $127 million in cash.
 AFCV Holdings, LLC, is a portfolio company of growth equity investor Summit Partners.
 Bob Rosenschein was quoted: "The acquisition price of $10.50 per share represents a significant cash premium of approximately 33% over our 90-day volume-weighted average closing stock price."

 On April 23, 2012, TA Associates announced that it was joining as an additional private investor in Answers.com and on May 1, 2012, laid off the remaining development staff in the Jerusalem office as a first step in fully assimilating the company.

 On August 8, 2012, reports surfaced that Answers.com had reached a preliminary agreement to acquire About.com from The New York Times Company for $270 million of debt and equity.
 However, it was thwarted by IAC, who countered with a $300 million "clean cash" offer.

 On December 23, 2013, Answers.com acquired ForeSee Results, Inc., a customer experience & customer survey analytics company based in Ann Arbor, Michigan, USA.
 Answers.com proceeded to lay off between 50 and 75 employees one month after the acquisition, followed by another 100 layoffs 18 months later.

 In August 2014, Apax Partners acquired Answers Corp. for $900 million.
 The terms of the deal were that Apax would own 91% of the company while Answers’ founders and management team will own the remaining 9% stake.

 In March 2017, Answers.com parent company, Answers Corp, filed for Chapter 11 bankruptcy.

-As of May 3, 2018, Answers.com abandoned their wiki format, according to Chris Hawkins, Vice President, Business Operations.
-The entire user database was purged, and users can no longer edit questions or answers on the site; however, the site's content will remain available to read.

-In October 2019, Answers.com re-launched user-generated content enabling new user registrations, questions, multiple answers, reactions, and comments.
+In May 2018, the website underwent a makeover, with the entire user database purged and users no longer able to edit questions or answers; the website was kept readable in a static state.
+In October 2019, it was re-launched with redesigned user-generated content functionality, enabling new user registrations, questions, multiple answers, reactions, and comments.